 Nothing is surprising about the fact that compliments make you feel good about yourself.
 You can build a long-lasting relationship with people by complimenting them.
 Signing off with a compliment will make the reader happy and more interested in your product or service.
 However, make it sound genuine and don’t exaggerate.
 Fake compliments won’t go too well with recipients most often.

-You won’t have to give a detailed introduction if you use an email signature at the end of the email.
+You won’t have to give a detailed introduction if you use an sales email signature at the end of the email.
 You can save the initial lines to engage the prospect in place of talking about yourself.

 Another advantage of an email signature is that you can add a secondary CTA by inviting readers to visit your company’s website or download a free resource.

-Using the prospect’s name just before you sign off can be an effective way to end the email.
+Using the prospect’s name just before you sign off can be an effective way to email closings.
 When prospects see their name, it triggers a chemical reaction in their brain that makes them feel good.
 It would therefore result in a positive response.
 Also, the prospect is more likely to remember the conversation they had with you.

-So, you have seen how to end an email.
+So, you have now seen how to end an email.
 Let’s now move on to the common mistakes you need to avoid.

 Here are the mistakes you must avoid in a cold sales email,